 Simple everyday ingredients.
 Optional ingredients in the recipe card.

 In a saucepan, bring the chicken broth to a boil.
-If using frozen veggies, add now and bring back to boil.
-Add the Minute Rice, remove from heat, and cover for 5 minutes.
+If using frozen veggies, add them now and get them back to boil.
+Add the Minute Rice™, remove from heat, and cover for 5 minutes.

-Chop a small onion while heating 1 tablespoon butter over medium-high heat in a large nonstick pan.
-Add the egg and break it up to scramble it and add the onion right away also.
-Cook until the egg is done and onion clearing.
-About 3 minutes.
+Chop a small onion while heating 1 tablespoon of butter over medium-high heat in a large nonstick pan.
+Add the egg, break it up to scramble it, and add the onion.
+Cook until the egg is done and the onion is clearing—about 3 minutes.

 Add the rice to the egg/onion along with soy sauce.